loloof64/ChessTrainingVsEngine/README.md

 Don't forget to generate translations files, from resources/translations subfolder, with Qt Linguist.

+Also, you must use a compiler which is compatible with C++14.

 ## Credits

 * FreeSerif font downloaded from https://fr.fonts2u.com/free-serif.police.